molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod03/LAB_AK_03.md

 	a.
 In the **App name** dialog box, create a unique name for your website.

 	a.
-In the **Subscription Group** section, select the subscription you wish to use.

-	a.
 In the **Resource Group** section, select the **Create new** option and then enter the value **MOD03WEBA** into the dialog box.

 	a.
 Select the **App Service plan** option.